BitBoxSwiss/bitbox-base/docs/os/configuration.md

 ### *bbbconfgen*: Updating of configuration files

+While the Middleware and some scripts query Redis directly, most keys need to be written into configuration files to take effect.
 Configuration files are created dynamically using [`bbbconfgen`](https://github.com/digitalbitbox/bitbox-base/tree/master/tools/bbbconfgen), with the templates located in [`armbian/base/config/templates/`](https://github.com/digitalbitbox/bitbox-base/tree/master/armbian/base/config/templates):

 This application parses a template, populates it with the corresponding Redis values, and stores it to the system (even into the read-only filesystem, if applicable).